Celebrations take place to mark St Patrick's Day

 The guest of honour role was introduced to recognise Irish Diaspora and those with links to Ireland who have made a significant impact abroad.

-This year's parade will start from Parnell Square at noon, march down O'Connell St, before crossing the River Liffey, winding around College Green, and finishing at Kevin St.
+This year's parade started from Parnell Square at noon, marching down O'Connell St, before crossing the River Liffey, winding around College Green, and finishing at Kevin St.